Package eremitalpa

 **kwds) ‑> collections.Counter

-Plot substitutions on a tree.
 This function plots substitutions on the tree by finding substitutions between each node and its parent node.
-The substitutions are then plotted at the midpoint of the edge between the node and its parent node.
+The substitutions are then plotted at the midpoint of the edge between the node and its parent.

 Args

-tree : dendropy.Tree
+tree : dp.Tree

 The tree to annotate.